repentsinner/cncjs-pendant-LHB04B-4/README.md

 ## Usage

 Run `bin/cncjs-pendant-LHB04B-4` to start.
-Pass --help to `cncjs-pendant-LHB04B-4` for more options.
+Pass `--help` to `cncjs-pendant-LHB04B-4` for more options.

 ```
 bin/cncjs-pendant-LHB04B-4 --help
 ```

+### Notes
+* To figure out the random socket.io listening port used to communicate with the CNCjs server, select `View in browser` from the `View` menu
+* If running on the same machine as the server, the secret key will automatically be extracted from the `.cncrc` file (why is this not `.cncjsrc`?!?)
+* `--list` will list the _local_ serial ports, not the server's serial ports.
+WTF.

 Hotkeys: